Defense industry of South Korea: Ground vehicles/weapons

 The K9 Thunder is described as South Korea's most popular export and one of the most popular self-propelled howitzers in the world.
 This is due to its competitive performance and price range.
 The self-propelled artillery has been exported to Poland, India, Australia, Egypt, Norway, and many other nations.
 South Korea and Turkey co-developed the T-155 Fırtına based on the K9 Thunder.
 On 3 September 2020, Australia announced that 30 K9 Thunders and 15 K10 ammunition resupply vehicles would be purchased for ₩1 trillion ($843 million) as part of the country's Land 8116 Artillery Replacement project.
 The deal has been described as important because of Australia's affiliation as one of the Five Eyes, which would present a reputational boost to Hanwha Defense and subsequently South Korea's defense industry.
 In October 2020, Hanwha Defense Australia released concept images of the Australian K9 and K10 vehicles, now named the Huntsman AS9 and AS10.
 Other countries interested in the K9 Thunder include Egypt, the UAE, Saudi Arabia, Romania, and the UK.

 The K2 Black Panther main battle tank is another land vehicle that is being exported.
 The tank has been sought in large quantities by Poland and Oman, as well as co-developed with Turkey to produce the Altay tank.
-South Korea could sell 76 K2s to Oman in a deal worth up to $884.6 million.
-In September 2018, a desert variant of the K2 for Oman was unveiled at the DX Korean Defense Exhibition.
-South Korea also proposed a joint production of 800 K2s with Poland.
-The K2s would replace Poland's inventory of T-72M1 and PT-91 Twardy main battle tanks.
-At the Polish defense exhibition, MSPO 2020, South Korea unveiled the Polish variant of the K2 tank, the K2PL.